 Health Checks

-By default, Koyeb automatically performs TCP health checks on your service deployment's exposed ports to ensure maximum availability and determine your deployment healthiness.
-The TCP probe performed by default checks a connection can be made and gracefully terminated on the deployment exposed ports.
+By default, Koyeb automatically performs TCP health checks on your Service's exposed ports to ensure maximum availability and determine your Deployment healthiness.
+The TCP probe performed by default checks that a connection can be made and gracefully terminated on the Deployment's exposed ports.

-To start receiving traffic, all health checks must pass for all ports exposed on your service deployment.
-If one or all health checks fail for fifteen minutes, your service deployment will have the Error status.
-In that case, the previous Healthy deployment will continue to receive traffic until a new deployment reaches the Healthy status.
-If no previous deployment was successfully promoted, your service will not receive traffic.
+To start receiving traffic, all health checks must pass for all ports exposed on your Service.
+If one or more health checks fail, the Deployment register an Error status.
+In that case, the previous Healthy Deployment will continue to receive traffic until a new Deployment reaches the Healthy status.
+If no previous Deployment was successfully promoted, your Service will not receive traffic.

-Depending on the application you deploy, you may need more control over defining the health status of your service deployments.
+Depending on the application you deploy, you may need more control over defining the health checks for your Services.
 Koyeb allows you to override and define your own health check for each exposed port.

 Customize health checks